atomisthq/docs/docs/user-guide/rug/tests.md

 We want to test that the editor works as intended.
 First, we write a Gherkin `.feature` file that is an easily readable description of the behaviors we expect.
-We'll call it `Renaming.feature` and place it under `.atomist/tests/project`.
+We'll name the file `Renaming.feature` and place it under `.atomist/tests/project`.

 ```gherkin